Jeff Smisek

-Jeffery Alan "Jeff" Smisek (born August 17, 1954) is an American businessman and investor who currently serves as the president of GOOSE Capital and on the board of directors of Finch Therapeutics.
-Smisek previously worked in the airline industry as the chairman, president, and chief executive officer (CEO) of Continental Airlines and, later, of United Airlines.
+Jeffery Alan Smisek (born August 17, 1954) is an American businessman, who is the president of GOOSE Capital and on the board of directors of Finch Therapeutics.
+Smisek previously worked in the airline industry as the chairman, president, and chief executive officer (CEO) of Continental Airlines and, later, of United Airlines as a result of the United/Continental merger.

 Early life and education

 Smisek was born in 1954.
 His father, Raymond, was a World War II bomber pilot.
 His mother, Betty, was a big-band singer with the USO.
 Smisek grew up on military bases around the United States and Europe until his parents permanently moved to San Antonio in 1963.
 Smisek graduated summa cum laude with an A.B. in economics from Princeton University in 1976 after completing a 74-page long senior thesis titled "Zoning and Non-Zoning in the Urban Property Market: An Empirical Study of Princeton, New Jersey."
 He received a J.D. magna cum laude from Harvard Law School in 1982.